BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 Column Format and Label Subheader
 ---------------------------------

 The column format and label subheader contains pointers to a column format and label **relative to the `column text subheader`_**.
 Since the column label subheader only contains information regarding a single column, there are typically as many of these subheaders as columns.
+The structure of column format pointers was contributed by Clint Cummins.

 ==============  ======  ======  ===============================================
 offset		length	conf.	description